 Denver visitors stimulate the local economy and benefit hotels, meeting facilities, attractions, restaurants, cultural institutions, tour companies, transportation providers, local farmers and countless other businesses.

-- Tourism saves every metro Denver household $543.66 annually in taxes (this is the amount of tax dollars residents would have to pay if not for the more than $1.2 billion in state and local taxes paid annually by visitors).
+- Tourism saves every metro Denver household $551.44 annually in taxes (this is the amount of tax dollars residents would have to pay if not for the more than $608 million in state and local taxes paid annually by visitors).

-- Denver visitors spent more than $1.7 billion (up from $1.58 billion in 2016) in Denver hotels and other lodging establishments and more than $1 billion on food and beverages.
+- In 2018, Denver visitors spent more than $1.7 billion in Denver hotels and other lodging establishments and a record $1.1 billion on food and beverages.

-- Expenditures by visitors on transportation topped $1.5 billion.
-Purchases at retail stores were $688 million, while vacationers and business travelers spent $536 million on paid attractions and other recreational and sightseeing activities.
+- Expenditures by visitors on transportation reached nearly $1.6 billion.
+Purchases at retail stores were $660 million, while overnight vacationers and business travelers spent $535 million on paid attractions and other recreational and sightseeing activities.

 - VISIT DENVER focuses its marketing efforts on "marketable visitors," those who respond to marketing messages and have a choice on where they vacation.
-On average in 2017, the biggest spenders were marketable leisure visitors, who spent $171 per day; followed by business travelers who spent $154 per day.
-Both figures increased over 2016, and 2017 marked the first time marketable leisure visitors spent more per day than business travelers.
-An additional 14.3 million day visitors spent $921 million.
+On average in 2018, the biggest spenders were marketable leisure visitors, who spent $166 per day; followed by business travelers who spent $146 per day, marking the second consecutive year that marketable leisure visitors spent more per day than business travelers.
+An additional 14 million day visitors spent $919 million.